 Welcome back to CCtalks and to the 10th episode.

-As March is the month we celebrate International Women’s Day as well as Women History Month, we brought a very special guest to our podcast to talk about women in the Ad Tech field, the changes in the industry with regards to gender and gender equality, and also to inspire other women and future female leaders with her amazing story.
+We brought a very special guest to our podcast to talk about women in the Ad Tech field, the changes in the industry with regards to gender and gender equality, and also to inspire other women and future female leaders with her amazing story.
 We are talking about Christina Caljé.

 Christina has been an entrepreneur in the London and Amsterdam tech scene for the past 8 years.
 Most recently she founded a media-tech company, Autheos, but she’s launched and scaled multiple B2B and B2C companies in CEO and COO positions.
 And before embarking on her career as a tech entrepreneur, she worked in financial services as an Executive Director at Goldman Sachs in New York and London.